marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

 Earlier versions of headers are incompatible with the new default semantics of ``extern inline`` in ``-std=c99`` and ``-std=gnu99`` modes.

+To support emitting DWARF debugging info you need to use GNU binutils version 2.16 or above containing support for the ``.secrel32`` assembler pseudo-op.

 Older systems
 =============